 Over the last decade, we have supported hundreds of for-purpose organisations to find and appoint new Non-Executive Directors to their boards.
 Often more than one at a time.

-The key to a successful appointment is not just about the new skills, experience and perspective they will bring.
+The key to a successful appointment is not just about the new skills, experience, perspective and diversity they will bring.
 It’s how well (and how quickly) they can find their groove with the rest of the board and the positive implications their appointment can have on the team dynamic of the board and the culture, that will trickle down into the rest of the organisation.

 Onboarding is critical and you have a small window of opportunity to get it right.
 Covid-19 lockdowns brought a whole new set of challenges, which we have written about separately, but with restrictions easing and a buoyant non-executive market, we take a close look at the all-important onboarding process.